-A few short knocks at the door make me snap out of my daydreaming and place me back into the dreaded now.
+A few short knocks at the door make me snap out of my daydream and place me back into the dreaded now.

 “Come in, Milena,” I say, and Milena comes in cheerfully with a tray she places on the bed.

 Normally I’d say she is contagious, a delicious little ray of sunshine in the shape of a petite, blonde girl without a care in the world.
 Yet, I merely give her a smile.
 I’m in no mood for her.
 Sweet as she seems, she is strange and evasive.
-I desperately crave something to believe in that isn’t a smiley girl who knows it all but won’t tell a thing.
+I desperately crave something to comfort me that isn’t a smiley girl who knows it all but won’t tell a thing.

 “In-between mainlining coffee into my eyeballs I am at your service, you know,” she says and sits on the bed, patting the space next to her for me to get closer.
 “But you have to ask for me.
 I have others to look after, too.”

 “I know,” I sigh, playing with my food, “or I think I do.
-But I was doing well.”
+But I was well.”

 “Lies,” she laugh, and reaches out to give my shoulder a brief squeeze.
 Her touch sends a chill up and down my spine.
 “You just weren’t ready to be asked to wait again.
 Get ready now, okay?
 You don’t have to wait anymore.
 It’s time.”

 She tilts her head, visibly amused, but holds off from saying anything.

 There’s no winning this one, not when I don’t even understand what we’re playing.

 “Listen,” she says, “you just get ready.
 I’ll meet you at the end of the corridor.
 Things will much clearer after today.
 I promise.
 Don’t be afraid.”